-There are hundreds of ways you can use google apps in the classroom to enhance instruction.
-Google has built multiple apps that are not only useful as productivity applications, google apps can also be used as learning applications to help you disseminate information.
-It’s quite possible you ar using Gmail for your own personal email or perhaps your entire organization uses it if you have signed up as Google Apps for Education account.
-Google is all about giving you tools to find information and really that is all education is.
+There are hundreds of ways you can use Google Apps in the classroom to enhance instruction.
+Google has built multiple apps that are not only useful as productivity applications; Google Classroom and associated G Suite Apps can also be used as learning applications to help you disseminate information.
+It’s entirely possible you are using Gmail for your email, or perhaps your entire organization uses it if you have signed up as Google Apps for Education account.
+Google is all about giving you the tools to find information, and that is all education is.

-In this age of information and how technology changes at an ever increasing rate, being able to self-teach is going to be more and more crucial to the success of individuals.
+In this age of information and how technology changes at an ever-increasing rate, being able to self-teach is going to be more and more crucial to the success of individuals.
 So why not use Google to help instill these skills in students.

 Using Google Apps in the Classroom

 If you ask Google the correct phrase, then you have a high chance of immediately finding an answer to your question.
 This has become the norm to just Google It.
 It has become a household term, and everyone understands what you mean when you say that phrase.

 This is a lot different than having to go to the library and go over hundreds of card catalog records, then go and find a book you think may have your answer, only to find it does not, and you must start again.

 Some educators do not want students to search as they are afraid they may cheat, but guess what they are searching for the answers anyway.
 After all, what is more critical, memorizing all these facts or just knowing how to find the answer?